 Spinal Cord Stimulation

 Spinal Cord Stimulation (SCS) uses groundbreaking technology that works by introducing an electrical current into the epidural space near the source of chronic pain impulses.
-Under a local anesthetic and minimal sedation, a doctor will first place the trial SCS leads into the epidural space.
-The SCS lead, a soft thin wire with electrical leads on its tip, is inserted into the epidural space through a needle in your back.
-The trial stimulator is typically worn for 5-7 days as the lead is taped to the back and connected to the stimulating device.
-If the trial successfully receives the pain, you may have the option to use the device on a permanent basis.
+Do not confuse with an EMG.
+Under a local anesthetic and minimal sedation, a doctor places the trial SCS leads into the epidural space.
+The physician inserts the SCS lead, a soft thin wire with electrical leads on its tip, into the epidural space by passing it though a hollow needle inserted into the back.
+The physician tapes the leads in place for the duration of a 5-7 day trial to see if the stimulator will offer relief before permanent implantation by a spine surgeon.
+Patients given a acceptable level of pain relief by the trial stimulator have the option of undergoing permanent implantation of the spinal stimulating device.

 The implanted device near the area of pain produces a low-voltage current and creates a sensation that interferes with the nervous systems ability to sense the previously perceived pain, even replacing those sensations with pleasant ones.
 A controllable range of intensity exists that the stimulator can provide at the current need the patient.
 The patient has a remote control linked to the device and has a range of options, from low to high intensity, sensation choices, and can turn on or off the device at their discretion.
 The patient controls the level of pain they experience going forward they can live their life without debilitating pain.